paradigmxyz/mesc/README.md

 Imagine an EVM cli tool `xyz`.
 This tool has an argument `-r <RPC_URL>` that specifies which RPC endpoint to use.

 If `xyz` uses MESC, then `-r` can leverage MESC endpoint data.
-Instead of just acceptiong a plain URL, `-r` can accept 1. an endpoint name, 2. chain id, or 3. a network name.
+Instead of just accepting a plain URL, `-r` can accept 1. an endpoint name, 2. chain id, or 3. a network name.
 Each of the following might resolve to the same RPC url:
 - `xyz -r localhost:8545` (url)
 - `xyz -r local_goerli` (endpoint name)
 - `xyz -r 5` (chain id)